ashesmsmith/ashesmsmith/README.md

 # Ashley Smith

 Hello, GitHub! 👋

-I'm Ashley, a student at Brigham Young University-Idaho interested in web design and software development.
 Welcome to my GitHub profile!

+I'm Ashley, a student at Brigham Young University-Idaho studying Software Development.
+I currently have my certificates in Web & Computer Programming and Web Development.
+I am working toward my certificate and bachelors degree in Software Development.

 ## About Me

-- I'm currently learning software development
-- My goals are to finish my Software Development Bachelors Degree and help small businesses have resposive, functional websites that increase their sales
+- My goal is to finish my degree and help small businesses have resposive, functional websites and apps to help increase their success.
+- I love the creativity involved with Frontend Development.
+Picking colors, fonts and layouts is one of the best parts.
+- I enjoy the problem solving of Backend Development.
+When the button click finally does exactly what I want, it's exciting.
+- I have work experience as a Data Specialist and enjoying having a better understanding of how databases work now.

 ## Technologies and Tools
 <div>